 Why is it that we can fly to the moon, but we can't make teapots or kettles that pour properly?
 I am fed up with the mass-produced chrome teapots in cafes, but recently we bought a new kettle, and although I have been pouring teas and coffees for most of my life, I had to have an intensive course in how to pour boiling water into cups without spreading it all round the kitchen.

 I don’t know if I will ever meet anyone quite like Valerie Howkins, who passed away peacefully on November 9th, 2016.
 She only lived across the road, but I might never have met her but for the fact that her museum has the stamp room, in which all the contents of a room are encrusted with postage stamps.
 One of the items is a square piano, so I wrote to Val, asking if I could have a look at it, but she already knew my name, as a source of piano history, because it appears in a booklet she wrote about the stamp room.
 From this simple beginning arose a very special friendship, and although I am not a Christian, we shared many of the same opinions about God and Nature.
 In her last days, she often said “Oh dear!” and she found this amusing, so the phrase was always followed by her laughter, and now we think of her whenever we say it.

-This statue “The Elusive Muse”, until recently displayed at Somerleyton House, is commissioned and owned by Valerie Howkins, the artist was Dennis Foster.
+This statue “The Elusive Muse”, until recently displayed at Somerleyton House, was commissioned and owned by Valerie Howkins, the artist was Dennis Foster.
 I attended a wake in a freemasons’ haunt, and was fascinated by the way angels were depicted in a painting - they had wings, but no arms.
 Disregarding the question of whether angels exist, it has always seemed strange to me that artists usually depict them as human beings with wings added on.
 It is one of the pervading rules of Nature that (ignoring insects) if a creature has wings, it does not have arms, the wings are the very same skeletal structure, developed in a different way, for a different purpose.
 Birds and bats don’t have arms!
 I have the same problem with dragons and winged horses.

 OMNIBUS OF ENTERTAINMENT